 Jonathan has written two award-winning short films and the upcoming feature films The Nile and The Arbitrator (with Fred Hogge).
-He has worked as a creative advisor to arts and entertainment companies including Disney, Discovery, Random House and the BBC, and is a co-founder of the British Independent Film Awards.
-Jonathan is also a Trustee of Arts Emergency, a new charity that campaigns for and supports arts education, and Camden People’s Theatre, which specialises in new and experimental work.
+He is represented by Independent.
+Jonathan is also a Trustee of Arts Emergency, a new charity that campaigns for and supports arts education, and Camden People’s Theatre, which specialises in audacious work by new artists and companies.
 His favourite comedy film is Harold and Maude, partly because he can’t decide which Woody Allen movie to choose.

 Stu Hallybone: Creative Director

 Long before school, Stu was already getting an education – his teachers were Laurel and Hardy, Charlie Chaplin, Tom and Jerry and King Kong (PE/Home economics).
 Each morning his father’s Super8 projector would stay firmly pointed at the kitchen cupboards as he chomped through bowls of Sugar Puffs and reels of silent film.
 This early introduction to comedy has stuck with him, inspiring his love of cinema and lifelong mission to have fun.
 Also an experienced marketeer, he has helped produce iconic campaigns with the likes of Coca Cola, Boots, Sky, Hugo Boss and Cadbury.
 You’ll find him playing around the social web, mobile and new technologies, creating branded content, and TV commercials including shoots in the UK and US.

 Harriet Fleuriot: Head of Industry Training